-Current work in Pfaff’s lab focuses on the question: Why do animals or humans do anything at all?
-His work seeks an answer through the concept of generalized arousal (GA).
-He offered the first operational definition of GA, which activates all behavioral responses, enabling scientists to measure arousal quantitatively.
+Current work in Pfaff’s lab focuses on the question: How do animals or humans initiate any behavior at all?
+His work began to answer the question by framingthe concept of generalized arousal.
+Pfaff offered the first operational definition of GA, which activates all behavioral responses, enabling scientists to measure arousal quantitatively.
 In humans, deficits in GA contribute to a wide variety of cognitive and emotional problems, from depression to dementia.

-Meanwhile, Inna Tabansky is endeavoring to derive these crucial neurons from mouse embryonic stem cells.
-Collaborating with the Friedman lab, she has determined the transcriptome of these GA master cells with special attention to mRNAs within axonal projections to the thalamus responsible for “waking up” the cerebral cortex.
-She has so far uncovered one transcript unique to this subpopulation of NGC neurons and several that suggest how these NGC neurons manage their metabolism to survive challenges and prevent GA failures.
+The Pfaff lab endeavors to derive these crucial neurons from mouse embryonic stem cells.
+So far they have determined the transcriptome of these GA master cells with special attention to mRNAs within axonal projections to the thalamus responsible for “waking up” the cerebral cortex.
+One transcript is unique to this subpopulation of NGC neurons,and several others suggest how these NGC neurons manage their metabolism to survive challenges and prevent GA failures.